In 1946, John Kameaaloha Almeida released a few 78rpm records of his own Hawaiian music.

 Over the past 37 years of presenting the weekly “Territorial Airwaves” radio show, countless kama’aina have donated their cherished record collections to the Territorial Airwaves archives.

 Al Kealii Chock has been with the Ethnobotany track of the Botany Department of the University of Hawaii at Manoa for many years.
+Now Partially retired, he continues to serve as an Adjunct Professor and Lecturer of Botany for the University.

 Recently, he and his wife Yona downsized their residence, so he kindly brought his 33 1/3 LP record collection to us.
+Today, we’ll share some of our favorites with you.

 Today, we’ll hear memorable selections from these cherished 33 1/3 LPs, courtesy of the Territorial Airwaves archives.